Self-Consistency Training for Density-Functional-Theory Hamiltonian Prediction: Experimental Results

 \subsection{Self-Consistency Training Improves Generalization}

 As discussed in \secref{mth-sc}, self-consistency training can leverage unlabeled data to improve generalizability.
 We validate this benefit on two challenging generalization scenarios.

-\paragraph{Data-Scarce Scenario.} For some scientific tasks with limited labels available (denoted as $\overline{\clD^{(1)}}$), it is difficult for the machine learning model to achieve an admirable performance even for in-distribution (ID) generalization.
-To demonstrate the advantage of self-consistency training in this scenario, we conduct experiments on three conformational spaces from MD17~\cite{chmiela2019sgdml,schutt2019unifying}, specifically focusing on ethanol, malondialdehyde and uracil molecules.
-The train/validation/test split setting used in~\cite{schutt2019unifying} is adopted.
-To simulate a data-scarce setting, only 100 training Hamiltonian labels for each conformational space are available for supervised training using the label loss (\eqnref{data-loss}).
-On the large amount of unlabeled structures in the training set (dubbed $\clD^{(2)}$, about 24,900 structures), we apply the self-consistency loss (\eqnref{sc-loss}) and jointly train it with the label loss.
-The resulting total loss function is expressed as: $\clL_{\mathrm{total}}(\theta; \overline{\clD^{(1)}} \cup \clD^{(2)}):=$
+\paragraph{Data-Scarce Scenario.} For some scientific tasks with limited labels available, it is difficult for the machine learning model to achieve meaningful performance even for in-distribution (ID) generalization.
+To demonstrate the advantage of self-consistency training in this scenario, we first conduct generalization experiments over the conformational space.
+Conformations of ethanol, malondialdehyde and uracil from the MD17 dataset~\citep{chmiela2019sgdml,schutt2019unifying} are considered.
+The training/validation/test split setting follows \citet{schutt2019unifying}.
+To simulate a data-scarce setting, for each molecule, only 100 labeled conformations (denoted as $\overline{\clD^{(1)}}$) are provided for supervised training using the supervised loss $\clL_\data(\theta; \overline{\clD^{(1)}})$ (\eqnref{data-loss}).
+With the self-consistency loss (\eqnref{sc-loss}), a large amount of additional unlabeled structures in the training set (about 24,900 structures for each molecule; denoted as $\clD^{(2)}$) can be leveraged, in which case the resulting loss function is: { \abovedisplayskip{4pt} \belowdisplayskip{4pt} } See more training details in Appendix~\ref{appx:exp-set-train}.